-Directly repeating a combination or pattern from the current standard tests with no variation in its pattern or location.
+Directly repeating a combination or pattern from the current standard test of the same level or below, with no variation in its pattern or location.

 USE OF ARENA

 Utilizing the dressage arena space in its entirety; distributing the elements throughout the arena.